telerik/teststudio-docs/docs/license-server/configure-license-server.md

 ![Installation](/img/license-server/fig3.png)

-When the installation process is complete, the __Installation Successful__  screen is displayed and you can choose whether you want the wizard to launch the Test Studio Licensing Server tool.
+When the installation process is complete, the Telerik Test Studio Licensing Server service is automatically started.
+The __Installation Successful__  screen is displayed and you can choose whether you want the wizard to launch the Test Studio Licensing Server Configuration.
 Click the __Finish__ button to exit the installer wizard.

 ![Finish Installation](/img/license-server/fig4.png)

 ### Configure Licensing Server

-If you haven't started the Licensing Server Configure wizard right after the installation, you can find it in the Windows Start menu by typing _'Licensing Server'_.
+If you haven't started the Licensing Server Configuration wizard right after the installation, you can find it in the Windows Start menu by typing _'Licensing Server'_.
 Ensure to start the tool from a Windows Administrator account.

 ![win start menu](/img/license-server/fig5.png)

-In the __Telerik Account__ section enter the credentials for a Telerik account under which are assigned the purchased licenses.
+In the __Telerik Account__ section enter the credentials for a Telerik account, under which are assigned the purchased licenses.

 ![Login Telerik account](/img/license-server/fig6.png)